 Annual Democracy Lecture

-The Annual Democracy Lecture was instituted in 2012 as part of the Commission’s Annual Constitution Week Activities.
-The Annual Democracy Lecture offers all Ghanaians the opportunity to reflect on how far the Country has fared on her democratic journey, assess pressing challenges and agree on a way forward; and in so doing strengthen our resolve to protect and ensure national stability.
-It is further aimed at creating in Ghanaians a sense of ownership of our democracy and its processes, thereby serving as a motivation for all to live up to the rights and responsibilities of a citizen.
+The Annual Democracy Lecture was instituted in 2012 as part of the Commission’s Annual Constitution Week activities.
+The lecture offers all Ghanaians the opportunity to reflect on how far the country has fared in her democratic journey, assess pressing challenges and agree on a way forward; in so doing, strengthen our resolve to protect and ensure national stability.
+The Annual Democracy Lecture is further aimed at creating in Ghanaians the sense of ownership in our democracy and its processes, thereby serving as a source of motivation to live up to the rights and responsibilities of citizens.

 Annual Constitution Week

-The Annual Constitution Week was instituted in 28th April, 2001 to commemorate the fourth Republic and the date on which the people of Ghana through a referendum accepted Ghana’s Fourth Republican Constitution.
-The Week is observed annually from the 28th of April to the 4th of May, nationwide with well thought out themes.
+The Annual Constitution Week was instituted on 28th April, 2001 to commemorate the fourth Republic and the date on which the people of Ghana through a referendum accepted the Fourth Republican Constitution.
+The Week is observed annually from the 28th of April to the 4th of May nationwide with well thought out themes.
 Each year presents a unique strategy and theme for the celebration.
 Activities organized during the Week range from lectures, roundtable discussions, debates, quizzes, constitution game competitions, durbars, clean-up campaigns, dramas and media engagements.

 Annual Citizenship Week

 The NCCE’s Citizenship Week was instituted in 2012.
 Annual Citizenship Week presents a platform to remind young Ghanaians of their responsibilities as citizens and the role they can play in building a strong, vibrant and democratic Ghana.
-During the Citizenship Week, the Commission engages volunteers from the academia, business groups, clergy, professionals, media, women groups, persons in leadership positions and accomplished citizens living in the communities to interact and impact virtues of good citizenship, the need to uphold democratic values and civic responsibilities at basic schools across the country.
+During the Citizenship Week, the Commission engages volunteers from the academia, business groups, clergy, professionals, media, women groups, persons in leadership positions and accomplished citizens living in the communities to interact and impart virtues of good citizenship, the need to uphold democratic values and civic responsibilities at basic schools across the country.
 In 2012, the maiden Citizenship Week was held in two thousand (2,000) selected schools throughout the country.
 2013 witnessed the extension of Citizenship week to 4,000 schools.
-Annual Citizen week is celebrated in all 16 Regions and 263 offices of the Commission nationwide.
-As of 2021, The Commission and its resource persons visited seven thousand three hundred and fifty (7,350) basic schools across the country with one million, one hundred and twenty-three thousand, four hundred and seventeen (1,123,417) pupils participating in these engagements nationwide.
+Annual Citizenship Week is celebrated in all sixteen (16) regions and two hundred and sixty-three (263) offices of the Commission nationwide.
+As of 2021, the Commission and its resource persons visited seven thousand three hundred and fifty (7,350) basic schools across the country with one million, one hundred and twenty-three thousand, four hundred and seventeen (1,123,417) pupils participating in these engagements nationwide.

 Social Auditing Programme

 The Social Auditing Programme (SAP) started in 2006 to promote transparency and accountability among public office holders and encourage citizens’ participation in governance.
 The concept is an essential element of participatory democracy that empowers the citizenry to demand accountability from duty bearers (both elected and appointed).
-The Programme offers a platform for a public education that enables the public to assess the performance of public policies, programmes and projects.
+The Programme offers a platform for public education that enables the public assess the performance of public policies, programmes and projects.
 This seeks to influence the processes, outcomes and impacts of public policies and actions against the corresponding budgetary allocations for their implementation.
 Several communities throughout the country have been introduced to the concept of Social Auditing and have benefitted from various social amenities including schools, roads, health centres, police posts, boreholes, and toilets, among others.
-The NCCE through the SAP won an award from Ghana Integrity Initiative for promoting transparency and social accountability through its Civic Education programmes and championing the fight against corruption
+The NCCE through the SAP won an award from Ghana Integrity Initiative for promoting transparency and social accountability through its civic education programmes and championing the fight against corruption.

 Civic Education Clubs